 Mode: In-class; Online

-Supported by the Learning Lens and Artefacts in Context, these artefacts and accompanying text provide instructors with the basic components for a lecture or a self guided learning session on Edmond Yu, PARC, and the challenges of providing good housing and social supports for people with mental health difficulties.
-Artefacts include the 24 recommendations made by the Coroner investigating Yu’s death and insightful audio selections by two individuals closely connected to the story of Yu and PARC.
+Supported by the Learning Lens and Components in Context, these components and accompanying text provide instructors with the basic components for a lecture or a self guided learning session on Edmond Yu, PARC, and the challenges of providing good housing and social supports for people with mental health difficulties.
+Components include the 24 recommendations made by the Coroner investigating Yu’s death and insightful audio selections by two individuals closely connected to the story of Yu and PARC.